Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-There are many concerns you should look for in the home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-The most common are:
+There are a myriad of things to look over in an home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
-For professional assistance, get in touch today and book your rental properties house assessment.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can have a significant impact for landlords and property managers.
+For expert advice get in touch today and book your rental property home evaluation.

 home assessments for rental properties